raspberrypi-guide/raspberrypi-guide.github.io/docs/electronics/connect-arduino.md

 comments: true
 ---

-# Connecting an Arduino to the Raspberry Pi
+# Connect an Arduino to the Raspberry Pi
 {: .no_toc }

 In some cases it may be very helpful to combine an Arduino with a Raspberry Pi.
 Luckily this is very straight-forward to do